How Much Does it Cost to Refinance a Mortgage?

 You can use the extra funds for consolidating some outstanding debts, furnishing your home, home improvements, or covering unexpected expenses.

-Although this way of refinancing a mortgage sounds almost too good to be true, bear in mind that it translates to higher interest.
+Although this way of refinancing sounds almost too good to be true, bear in mind that it translates to higher interest.
 So do the cost-benefit analysis and make sure this is indeed the right choice before opting for it.

 Turn an Adjustable-Rate Mortgage Into a Fixed-Rate Mortgage